Permanent Exhibits & Displays

 History of Harvesting

 The Manitoba Agricultural Museum is the host to over 500 pieces of vintage farm equipment.
-Our visitors can experience this incredible collections through our Open Storage spaces.
+Our visitors can experience this incredible collections through our Open Air Exhibition spaces.
 Many of the tractors and other pieces of machinery are in working condition and used for demonstrations during special events.
 They also parade every day during the Manitoba Threshermen’s Reunion & Stampede.

 The tractor sheds present rare gas tractors such as the Flour City 30-50 who participated in the Winnipeg Light Agricultural Motor Competition in 1909, a Rumely Model F donated as part of the Jordan threshing outfit donation, and many more including rare Canadian built machines such as the Goold Shapley & Muir Beaver and Gilson Guelph.